Leevi2000/LazyAbitti/README.md

 > Press win+r and type shell:startup
 > Move shortcut to the folder that just opened

--This is just my small project, and doesn't have anything to do with abitti developers I might add more features later
+-This is just my small project, and doesn't have anything to do with abitti developers.
+I might add more features later